zeddic/webdkp/addon/WebDKP/Readme.txt

 Description:
-The webdkp addon is used together with the site www.webdkp.com to help guild leaders manage thier dkp.
+The webdkp addon is used together with the site www.webdkp.com to help guild leaders manage their dkp.

 Information recorded by the addon is stored into a log file